sebk69/small-logger-bundle/README.md

 # SmallHttpLoggerBundle
-Ymfony logger for log server like logstash
+Symfony logger for log server like logstash